YasarArafathAli/balloonjs/README.md

-# Balloon Mania - Typing Game 🎈⌨️
+# Cloud Typer - Typing Game ☁️⌨️

-A fun typing game where you pop balloons by typing letters and words!
+A fun typing game where you clear clouds by typing letters and words!
 Migrated from vanilla JavaScript to React 19 with Vite and transformed into an engaging typing experience.

 ## Features

 - **Three Difficulty Modes**: Easy (single letters), Medium (3-4 letter words), Hard (5+ letter words)
-- **Typing-Based Gameplay**: Type the exact letters/words displayed on balloons to pop them
+- **Typing-Based Gameplay**: Type the exact letters/words displayed on clouds to clear them
-- **Real-time Balloon Spawning**: Balloons appear at random positions across the screen
+- **Real-time Cloud Spawning**: Clouds appear at random positions across the screen
 - **Visual Typing Feedback**: See your progress as you type with highlighted text
-- **Score Tracking**: Track your score and missed balloons with visual warnings
+- **Score Tracking**: Track your score and missed clouds with visual warnings
 - **Beautiful Background**: Custom background image with enhanced UI contrast
 - **Responsive Design**: Works perfectly on mobile and desktop devices
 - **Modern React Architecture**: Built with React 19, TypeScript, and Vite